mariaclarafrisoni/Project-KE4H/methodology.md

 ![image](https://github.com/mariaclarafrisoni/Project-KE4H/blob/master/img%207.png?raw=true)
 ![image](https://github.com/mariaclarafrisoni/Project-KE4H/blob/master/img%208.png?raw=true)

-Both responses included URLs formatted as requested, accompanied by the necessary information.
+Both responses included [URLs](https://en.wikipedia.org/wiki/URL) formatted as requested, accompanied by the necessary information.
 However, Gemini's answer was less precise, as the cited author did not match the one listed on the source page.
-Consequently, the **ChatGPT response** was selected for generating the <u>triples</u>.
+Consequently, the **ChatGPT response** was selected for generating the [<u>RDF triples</u>](https://en.wikipedia.org/wiki/Semantic_triple).

 Now that we have: